Fapannen/CyberuSentry/README.md

 working facial recognition system in two months is considered a success in my eyes.
 I am confident that I could improve the results, had we been given some more time.

 You can find the evaluation curves below.
-Models from my submissions are highlighted in the red rectangle.
+Models from my submissions are those beginning with the prefix `TR-`.
 For more details, please refer to the
 [summary paper](https://arxiv.org/abs/2409.07220)

 ### Validation results of the submitted models